lejon/T-SNE-Java/README.md

 About
 =====

-Pure Java implementation of Van Der Maaten and Hinton's t-sne clustering algorithm.
+Pure Java implementation of Van Der Maaten and Hinton's t-SNE clustering algorithm.

 This project is divided into two separate Maven projects, one for the core t-SNE and one for the demos (stand-alone executables that can be run from command line).

-With (parallel) Barnes Hut, T-SNE-Java is now in version 2.0.0 both codre and demos.
+With (parallel) Barnes Hut, T-SNE-Java is now in version v2.0.0, both core and demos.

 Basic command line usage
 ------------------------

-If you just want to use TSne as a command line tool, you should use TSneCsv which is by far the most flexible alternative.
+If you just want to use TSne as a command line tool, you should use BarnesHutTSneCsv for the Barnes Hut version or TSneCsv for the classic version.

 You must then first build and install 'tsne' and  'tsne-demos' (mvn install).
-Then use the tsne-demos JAR just build.
+Then use the tsne-demos JAR you just build according to the examples below.

 You can also download the pre-build binary JAR from the release page.